jshiv/root/README.md

 >and they python package can be installed via:
 ```
 cd repos
+cd template
 python setup.py install
 ```

 ###projects

-projects contains a standard setup for project orginization.
+projects contains a standard setup for project organization.

 >The folder structure is as follows: